My new book, Algorithms Unlocked, is out! The Amazon site for

 Miscellaneous Personal Stuff

 did not create this entry, nor have I edited it.)
-I'm even listed
+I had been listed

 among "Noted residents, past and present" in the Wikipedia page